dyoo/whalesong/README.md

     (require whalesong/lang/match)
   * Adds on-release
     (as a complement to on-key)
+    Contributed by Darren Cruse
   * Adds parameters
     (require whalesong/lang/parameters)
+  * Extended whalesong/image and whalesong/images
+    (more functions, bug fixes, not matches WeScheme) Contributed by Emmanuel Schanzer

 Note: The implementation of parameters works fine,
       as long as you don't mix parameterize with non-local-exits and reentries (i.e. call/cc and friends)